-The plan of study will contain required courses, elective courses, and transfer courses.
+The plan of study contains required courses, elective courses, and transfer courses.
 Transfer credits can be used to satisfy degree requirements, within limitations.
 The faculty challenges each student to develop a unique plan of study to meet individual academic objectives and career goals.
-There is no standard plan of study for all students in agricultural economics.
+There is no standard plan of study that applies to all students in agricultural economics.